Cozy Peach Kitchen

 • Crushed pretzels add crunch and saltiness.
 I like Snyder's gluten-free mini pretzels.
 I just use my hands to crush the pretzels into smaller pieces.

-• White sugar and light brown sugar create a golden cookie and add chewiness.
+• Granulated (white) sugar and light brown sugar create a golden cookie and add chewiness.

 Step by step instructions

-1. In a large mixing bowl, use a hand mixer to cream together the butter, white sugar, and light brown sugar on medium speed until smooth and fluffy.
+1. Cream the butter and sugar: In a large mixing bowl, use a hand mixer to cream together the butter, granulated sugar, and light brown sugar on medium speed until smooth and fluffy.

-2. Add the vanilla extract, eggs, and peanut butter.
+2. Add the eggs: Add the vanilla extract, eggs, and peanut butter.
 Mix until smooth and cohesive.

-3. Add the rolled oats, oat flour, and baking soda.
+3. Add the dry ingredients: Add the rolled oats, oat flour, and baking soda.
 Mix until just combined.

-4. Fold in the chocolate chips, M&Ms, butterscotch chips, and crushed pretzels.
+4. Fold in the fun ingredients: Use a spatula to fold in the fun ingredients that turn these into monster cookies!
+We're adding chocolate chips, M&Ms, butterscotch chips, and crushed pretzels.
 The dough should easily hold together.
-Add extra oat flour 2 tablespoons at a time, as needed.

 Scoop of cookie dough with orange M&M on white parchment paper